 Here are five of the best exercise ball workouts which will tone you up quickly.
 Give them a try.
 I think you will be surprised at their effectiveness.

-Push-ups – tones the triceps and anterior deltoids
+Push-ups – tones the triceps and the anterior deltoids

 - Center your abdomen on an exercise ball, with your palms flat on the floor in front of you.